Devparihar5/Complete-Data-Science-Roadmap/README.md

 # 12 | Projects and Git

 Git - Version Control System
+<a href="https://github.com/Devparihar5/Full-Stack-Data-Science-Roadmap/blob/main/git%26github.pdf">Book For Git & Github </a>

-####  ALL Projects List:
+Projects
-<a href="https://github.com/Devparihar5/Full-Stack-Data-Science-Roadmap/blob/main/ALL%20PROJECTS%20BASED%20ON%20DATA%20SCIENCE.pdf">All Projects</a>
+<a href="https://github.com/Devparihar5/Full-Stack-Data-Science-Roadmap/blob/main/ALL%20PROJECTS%20BASED%20ON%20DATA%20SCIENCE.pdf">All Projects List</a>